top of page

 RMS Trent, which Trollope sailed on between Nicaragua and Panama in 1859.
 In 1861 the Trent was intercepted by the USS Jacinto and two Confederate envoys were apprehended, causing a political furor.

-All Saints Church (Rotherham Minster), Rotherham, site of Trollope's marriage in 1844 (attributed, modern view).
+All Saints Church (Rotherham Minster), Rotherham, site of Trollope's marriage in 1844 (modern view).
+Attributed.

 Beverley Arms Hotel, Beverley, Trollope's inspiration for The Percy Standard in Ralph the Heir (modern view).

-Hospital of St Cross, Winchester, referenced in Trollope's The Warden (attributed, modern view).
+Hospital of St Cross, Winchester, referenced in Trollope's The Warden (modern view).
+Attributed.

 St. Mary's Church, Harting, where Trollope attended services 1880-1882 (modern view).

-Belfast Customs House, site of Trollope's offices as Acting Postal Surveyor for North Ireland, 1853 (modern view).
+Belfast Customs House, site of Trollope's offices as Acting Postal Surveyor for North Ireland in 1853 (modern view).

 Mudie's Select Library and Hall, 30-34 Oxford Street, where Trollope was one of the leading circulating authors.